Mitsubishi S-AWC: ECU integration

 Two electronic control units (ECU) regulate vehicle motion.
 One is an ECU developed by Mitsubishi Electric to control ACD and AYC.
 The other is an ECU developed by Continental Automotive Systems of Germany that controls ASC and ABS.
 The two ECUs can communicate with other ECUs through a CAN, an in-vehicle LAN interface standard.
 In addition, the two ECUs are communicating with each other through a dedicated CAN, enabling vehicle motion to be controlled more quickly.
 The cable and communication standard for the dedicated CAN are the same as those for other CANs.

 A longitudinal acceleration sensor, lateral acceleration sensor and yaw rate sensor are installed as one module near the gravity center of a vehicle, which is located between the driver's and passenger's seats.
 Other sensors, such as a wheel-speed sensor and steering-angle sensor, are installed in different places.
 However, no vertical acceleration sensor is used.

 Also, when the vehicle is equipped with Mitsubishi's Twin Clutch SST transmission, S-AWC analyzes the behavior of the turning vehicle and if it judges that it is safer not to shift gears, it sends a signal to tell Twin Clutch SST that the gear must not be changed.
 However, S-AWC does not control vehicle motion by using control information from Twin Clutch SST.
 The co-operation is a one-way communication.

 The control algorithms of vehicle motion were developed by Mitsubishi in-house, with MATLAB and Simulink: control system modeling tools.
 Mitsubishi adopted model-based method, which combines an algorithm and physical model of a vehicle to run a simulation.
-The physical model of a vehicle was constructed with CarSim, a simulation-package software developed by Mechanical Simulation Corporation of the United States.
+The physical model of a vehicle was constructed with CarSim, a simulation-package software developed by Mechanical Simulation Corporation (acquired by Applied Intuition) of the United States.
 The algorithms were developed for each function such as ACD and AYC, not for each vehicle type.
 Therefore, the algorithms can be employed by various types of vehicles.

 Concept components for 2010 Outlander

 The 2010MY Outlander adopts a new S-AWC (Super All Wheel Control) that has added and refined an active front differential that controls the differential limiting force of the left and right front wheels based on an electronically controlled 4WD that distributes drive force to the rear wheels and integrates this Active Stability Control (ASC) and ABS.
-The result is greater turning performance, stability and drive performance while maintaining fuel economy equal to traditional electronically-controlled 4WD.
+The result is greater turning performance, stability and drive performance while maintaining fuel economy equal to traditional electronically controlled 4WD.